Healthdirect Free Australian health advice you can count on.

 How is contact dermatitis diagnosed?

 There is no specific test to diagnose irritant contact dermatitis.
+Your doctor may diagnose it based on your symptoms and history of exposure to irritants.

 How is contact dermatitis treated?

-It is possible to have different types of contact dermatitis at the same time.
+It's possible to have different types of contact dermatitis at the same time.
 You may need to avoid several different allergens or irritants.

 Can contact dermatitis be prevented?